-ARF2003LEC - Hydraulics and Landing Gear Systems Lecture | 2 Semester Credits (60 Didactic Hours) Corequisite: ARF2003LAB (Not applicable for the hybrid modality)
+ARF2003LEC - Hydraulics and Landing Gear Systems Lecture | 2 Semester Credits (60 Didactic Hours)

 The theory in operation and maintenance of aircraft hydraulic and pneumatic systems are covered.
 The troubleshooting, maintenance, and repair knowledge of both systems is stressed.
 Aircraft landing gears, including retraction systems, oleos, brakes, wheels, and tires, are also studied.
 This course also includes study of aircraft position and warning systems.
 Upon successful completion of this course, students should be able to understand concepts of aircraft hydraulic and pneumatic systems, aircraft landing gears, and understand the concepts of aircraft position and warning.